Paving Matroids: Defining Equations and Associated Varieties: Examples and applications

-\begin{example}[{$3\times 4$ grid}] Consider the configuration in Figure~\ref{fig:combined 2}~(Left), defining a $3$-paving matroid.
-We choose $J$ as the line $\set{p_{14}, p_{24}, p_{34}}$, and $P=\mathcal{P}\backslash J$.
-Then, we select a subset $\mathcal{D}$ of $P$ (using the same notation as in the previous example) consisting of three points, with no two in the same row or column.
-Using $\mathcal{D}$, we select one circuit for each point in $\mathcal{P}\backslash J$, as described previously.
-Additionally, for each $j\in [3]$, we select the same vector for the two points in row $j$ not in $J\cup \mathcal{D}$.
-This results in $6$ extra vectors.
+Then, we select a subset $\mathcal{D}\subset P$ (using the same notation as in the previous example) consisting of three points, with no two in the same row or column.
+Using $\mathcal{D}$, we select one circuit for each point in $P$, as previously described.
+Additionally, for each $j\in [3]$, we select the same extra vector in $\CC^{3}$ associated with the two points in $\{p_{j1},p_{j2},p_{j3}\}\backslash \mathcal{D}$.
+This results in six extra vectors.
 Regardless of the choice of $\mathcal{D}$, we obtain the polynomial: